 Upon completion of this training, participants will be able to:

-- Execute the proper techniques for decentralizing a subject, using escort and compliance holds, delivering focused strikes, and applying handcuffs;
+• Execute the proper techniques used to decentralize a subject, escort and compliance holds, delivering focused strikes and application of handcuffs

-- Assess threats and determine the best resolution for that situation; and
+• Assess threats and determine the best resolution for that situation